-International financial activity involves the payment system, whereby funds are transmitted around the world, and a number of different financial markets: foreign exchange markets, securities markets, debt markets and markets for derivative financial instruments.2 In all of these markets regulators worry about ensuring that the architecture of the systems and markets is sound, and that market participants behave properly.
+International financial activity involves the payment system, whereby funds are transmitted around the world, and a number of different financial markets: foreign exchange markets, securities markets, debt markets and markets for derivative financial instruments.3 In all of these markets regulators worry about ensuring that the architecture of the systems and markets is sound, and that market participants behave properly.
 The scale of transnational financial activity is such that risks can be transmitted across geographic borders easily, as illustrated by the global financial crisis (the Great Recession) which began in 2007, so regulators are concerned to limit risk transmission.
 Financial regulators also worry about other issues, such as whether the payment system and the financial markets are being used to launder money derived from illicit sources.
-With respect to these issues financial institutions are regulatory choke-points: institutions want to be able to rely on to report or prevent illicit activity.3
+With respect to these issues financial institutions are regulatory choke-points: regulators want to be able to rely on financial institutions to report or prevent illicit activity.4

 The regulation of financial market activities which take place in different jurisdictions is a matter for the domestic regulators in the jurisdictions involved: regulation is linked to territorial jurisdiction.
 In a federal system such as that in the US, financial regulation may be carried out by the states or at the federal level, or both.
 Domestically there are issues about the allocation of regulatory responsibilities within federal regimes.
 In addition, different national regulators may have an interest in the regulation of financial market activity which crosses borders.
 If a bank based in one country wants to do business in another country the banking regulators in both countries may have an interest in regulating the bank's activities.
 But the imposition of two sets of different rules on a financial institution which engages in cross-border business increases the cost to the bank of doing business, so regulators based in different jurisdictions may agree to harmonize the rules which apply to financial institutions engaged in cross-border business.
 The International Organisation of Securities Commissions (IOSCO), the Basel Committee on Banking Supervision (Basel Committee), and the International Association of Insurance Supervisors (IAIS) are supranational bodies which work on developing harmonized principles of financial regulation.
-The European Union (EU) has worked to create a single market in financial services with harmonized rules, and some uniform rules.
-The EU system is analogous to a system for allocating regulatory responses within a federal system.
-And, since the global financial crisis, the Eurozone, 4 a subset of EU Member States which use the Euro as their currency, has developed a European Banking

-2 Derivatives are instruments whose value derives from the value of an underlying asset (for example a loan or a commodity such as coffee), index (for example interest rates or exchange rates) or phenomenon (such as weather conditions).
+3 Derivatives are instruments whose value derives from the value of an underlying asset (for example a loan or a commodity such as coffee), index (for example interest rates or exchange rates) or phenomenon (such as weather conditions).
 Futures, options and swaps are derivatives.

-3 We will look at some examples of regulatory noncompliance later in thre semester, including non-compliance with anti-moneylaundering regulation.
+4 We will look at some examples of regulatory noncompliance later in thre semester, including non-compliance with anti-moneylaundering regulation.